Are our dreams and nightmares proof of a non-ordinary state of reality? If they are, why are we so skeptical of other non-ordinary states?

 Dreams are an imaginary landscape of the mind.
 We don’t have to use any special technique to reach this partition of awareness.

 Proof of Non-Ordinary Reality

 The Land of Dreams, that mystical realm, where the oddest of visions appear, come wander through scenes of a joyful peace, or stampeded through nightmares of fear.
 Dare we open those secret doors, down dusty paths of mind, in long-forgotten corners, what memories we’ll find.
 Who rules over the Kingdom of Night, where all is not what it seems?
 ‘Tis I, the Weaver of Tales, for I am the Dreamer of Dreams! ― Brian Jacques, The Rogue Crew

 So, when you ask what is a dream, you are also asking what is reality?
-All we know for sure is that it fits the definition of an imaginary landscape of the mind.
+We know for sure that everything we experience is an imaginary landscape of the mind.
 Thus, it is then also a practical proof of non-ordinary reality.

 Lucid dreaming is the easiest way to expand awareness.
-We use the natural elements of dreaming along with a Sutra to achieve greater levels of lucid dreaming.
+We use the natural elements of dreaming and a Sutra to achieve greater lucid dreaming levels.

 All you have to do is remember your dreams in the first place and write it down.